St. Louis Slip and Fall Lawyer

 Home / St. Louis Slip and Fall Lawyer

-St. Louis Slip and Fall Attorney
+St. Louis Slip and Fall Lawyer: Navigating Premises Liability in MO & IL

 You can contact our St. Louis personal injury lawyers toll-free at (1-800) 685-3302 or locally at (314) 276-1681 to schedule a free case consultation.
-During your initial consultation, you can ask any questions you have about your impending case to gauge our firm’s suitability to represent you.
-We’ll listen to your story and explain how our firm can assist with filing a claim.

 best slip and fall attorney in st louis

-Common Types of Slip and Fall Claims
+Common Slip and Fall Locations in the Metro Area

+Slip and fall incidents fall under the category of premises liability.
 Premises liability law is relevant to all types of accidents that occur on another person’s, business’s, or municipality’s property.
 Premises liability laws impose certain responsibilities on all commercial and residential property owners with respect to lawful visitors to their properties.
 Generally speaking, every property owner has a legal duty of care to ensure their property is free from foreseeable hazards that may injure a lawful guest or visitor.

 A premises liability claim is a personal injury claim, and success with a personal injury claim requires proving that the defendant directly caused the damages cited in the claim through negligence or illegal misconduct of some kind.
 Proving negligence requires establishing the following: